 Vicki Wallis worked within the apparel industry for 12 years before branching out on her own and creating The Fashion Business Coach (formally named 29andSeptember Studio).
-Vicki helps small and startup fashion labels to succeed in their business and we are so excited to bring her wealth of experience to the Textile Design Lab guest expert role.
+Vicki helps designers who are starting a clothing brand succeed in their business.
+We are so excited to bring her wealth of experience to the Textile Design Lab guest expert role.
 On Monday, December 9th, Vicki will share:

 The first steps towards starting your business and how you can validate your idea before you’ve spent money on developing products.